Bioregion: Caribbean Islands (NT26)

 The vegetation of this ecoregion is seral in character, ranging from herbaceous strand vegetation to scrublands, savannas, and littoral woodland.
 This ecoregion is commonly found along the coastal areas on all of these islands, its extent determined by the extent of human impact in each location.
 Together all these islands make up the Caribbean Shrublands ecoregion.

 The Cayman Islands provide for 26 species of herpetofauna, 75% of which are endemic to its xeric vegetation.
-Their only endemic bird, Grand Cayman thrush recently went extinct.
+Their only endemic bird, the Grand Cayman thrush, recently went extinct.
 The only endemic bird in the Windward Islands is the critically endangered Grenada dove.
-In nearby Barbados endemic lizards include Barbados leaf-toed gecko and the Barbados anole (recently introduced to St. Lucia and Bermuda).
-Barbados also had an endemic species of snake, Barbados racer, but it has gone extinct.
-In the Leeward Islands, and throughout much of the larger ecoregion bats are the most common mammal.
+In nearby Barbados, endemic lizards include Barbados leaf-toed gecko and the Barbados anole (recently introduced to St. Lucia and Bermuda).
+Barbados also had an endemic species of snake, the Barbados racer, but it has gone extinct.
+In the Leeward Islands and throughout much of the larger ecoregion, bats are the most common mammal.

 The two greatest threats for all the islands within the Caribbean Shrubland ecoregion are habitat loss and introduced species.
 Very little woodland remains in the Caymans, and what little is left of the native evergreen thickets on Grand Cayman are now being replaced by logwood, an introduced species.
 Recent declines in the populations of iguanas and other reptiles throughout the Cayman Islands have been linked to the increased number of domestic cats and dogs on the islands.

-The Windward Islands have suffered a long history of environmental degradations, chief among them the cultivation of tobacco and sugar-cane.
-Introduced mongoose preys on many of the native lizard species.
-The clearing of hillside trees and scrub on the Leeward Island for the construction of roads and building sites has resulted in severe soil erosion.
+The Windward Islands have suffered a long history of environmental degradation, chief among them the cultivation of tobacco and sugar cane.
+Introduced mongoose prey on many of the native lizard species.
+The clearing of hillside trees and scrub on Leeward Island for the construction of roads and building sites has resulted in severe soil erosion.
 Uncontrolled and illegal beach sand mining along parts of this ecoregion, in conjunction with uncontrolled sewage disposal from beachfront hotels, degrades many habitats.

 1. Armstrong, S. 2019.
 Island group in the southeast Caribbean. https://www.worldwildlife.org/ecoregions/nt1317 Accessed June 27, 2019.